CoderDojoTC/bipes/docs/pico/basics/blink.md

 ## Changing the Blink Speed

 Next, lets create a variable from the _Variable_ navigation section for the delay that the LED is on and off.
-Click on the Create variable... block to create a variable named delay.
+Click on the Create variable... block to create a variable named _delay_.

 ![variable](./../../img/pico/variable.jpg)